UK - Terms of Service

 Standard exchange rate.
 On a weekday we will normally use an exchange rate collected from our wholesale provider, though when the exchange rate is volatile we may use the rate as of midnight on that day.
 We’ll use this rate during the hours foreign currency markets are open in the UK.
 We can let you know the rate for a transaction if you get in touch with us.

-Exchange rates can fluctuate between the date you made the transaction and the date it’s actually processed by the merchant to your account.
-We may not notify you about the change in the exchange rate or when the transaction is finally settled.
+Exchange rates can fluctuate between the date you made the transaction and the date it’s actually processed by the merchant to your account, please note that changes in the exchange rates will be applied immediately and without notice..
+The rate applied to a transaction will be shown in the Curve app..

 We’ll not be responsible to you if you’re charged fees or lose any money if you ask the merchant or any other third party to make the currency conversion.